LwaziMashiza/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 5- Script of command that displays current directory contents in long format with user and group IDs displayed numerically and hidden files
 Task 6- Script that creates a directory named myfirstirectory in the tmp directory Task 7-Script to move the file betty from /tmp/ to /tmp/myfirstdirectory.
+Task 8- Script that deletes the file betty.
+Task 9- Script that deletes the directory myfirstdirectory that is in the /tmp directory